As a business owner, employees are your most valuable resource. Still, sourcing and recruiting top talent can be a challenging and expensive endeavor.

 Each platform has different features included with its free version, so whether or not it works for your organization will depend on what you need to recruit successfully.
 Still, most free versions operate with some limitations.

-They may have partnerships with other job boards, featured placements, or enhanced search engine optimization (SEO) to ensure your job listings are seen by a wider audience.
+They may have partnerships with other job boards, featured placements, or enhanced search engine optimization (SEO) to ensure a wider audience sees your job listings.
 Free platforms often have more limited visibility, resulting in fewer applicants.

 Paid sites also generally attract a higher volume of applicants, but this doesn’t necessarily guarantee better quality.
 Free platforms may yield fewer applications but could potentially provide more targeted and qualified candidates, as job seekers actively searching on those sites may have a specific interest in your industry or niche.